adminFixIt/DeveloperAssessment/README.md

 You are tasked with building a simple web application that mimicks the FixIt Service Pros web app.
 You are to build an App that will allow a client to book a service job and then after the job is booked they are able to view their booked job in a user friendly format.

 Your app must do the following:
-- Allow a customer to select a service type that includes an hourly price (e.g. Plumbing, Eletrical, etc)
+- Allow a customer to select a service type that includes an hourly price (e.g. Plumbing, Eletrical, etc) -> See sample data below
-- Save the customers detail and service category
+- Save the customer's detail and service category
-- Load the customers submitted job
+- Load the customer's job after is has been submitted to the application
-- Appropriate Validation
+- Appropriate validation for the submission

 ### Platform Choice
 We are not restrictive on what platform you use for this assessment as long as it is a Web App that we can locally deploy.
 We recommend the following however you can use what you are comfortable with.

-- .Net(Full Framework or Core), PHP
+- .Net(Full Framework or Core)
+- PHP

 ### Task Requirements
 Use the *User Stories* below in order to build your web app.
 Your app must meet the following requirements: